amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 But the great news is this is no longer the case.
 Better options exist and smart, responsible travellers around the world are seeking them out.

-Here we share some insights from our experiences travelling in Sri Lanka to help you join your fellow travellers in *giving single-use plastic bottles the flick*.
+Here are some insights to help you join your fellow travellers in *giving single-use plastic bottles the flick*.

 ## Sri Lanka hydration guide

 At the start of [our Sri Lanka trip][7] the number of plastic bottles we were consuming was growing at an alarming rate.
 We thought there must be a better way.
 And there was!

-We found there are actually numerous clean water sources (some more obvious than others) that allowed us to significantly reduce our single-use plastic bottle waste.
+There are actually numerous clean water sources (some more obvious than others) that allowed us to significantly reduce our single-use plastic bottle waste.

 >### Personal purifier <br>
->Before we get into Sri Lanka's network of water refill stations, a quick note on personal filter and purifier options.
+>Before getting into Sri Lanka's network of water refill stations, a quick note on personal filter and purifier options.
 If you're planning ahead for longer term or regular travel, having your own water purifier bottle or system can be great to cover your hydration needs.
-We now use [“Travel Tap” water purifying systems][1] which we find very versitile and convenient, and there are plenty of other choices available.
+We now use [“Travel Tap” water purifying systems][1] which is very versitile and convenient, and there are plenty of other choices available.
 >![]({{"/images/water/traveltap2.png"|absolute_url}})
 >
 >But if you don’t have one of these magical water purifiers, never fear.
 Check out our tips below for staying hydrated in Sri Lanka without leaving a trail of plastic pollution behind you.